devshehan/play-fav-song-one-line-command-on--terminal/README.md

 ## python script to play music on terminal
 ### note :
-These command will work on linux/ macOS.
+These commands will work on linux/ macOS.

 ### step 1
 Make directory on your pc